 Dawn Lundy Martin

-Dawn Lundy Martin received her MA in Creative Writing from San Francisco State University and her PhD in literature at the University of Massachusetts/Amherst with a dissertation on experimentalism and subjectivity in contemporary poetry.
+Dawn Lundy Martin received her PhD in literature at the University of Massachusetts/Amherst with a dissertation on experimentalism and subjectivity in contemporary poetry.
 She is the author of A Gathering of Matter / A Matter of Gathering (2007), winner of the Cave Canem Prize; DISCIPLINE (2011), which was selected by Fanny Howe for the Nightboat Books Poetry Prize and a finalist for the Los Angeles Times Book Prize; and several chapbooks.
-Her latest collection, Life in a Box is a Pretty Life, was published by Nightboat Books in 2015.
-She is at work on a new book titled Good Stock,forthcoming from Coffee House Press.
+Her latest collection, Life in a Box is a Pretty Life, (2015) won the Lambda Literary Award for Lesbian Poetry.
+Good Stock, Strange Blood is forthcoming from Coffee House Press in 2017.

 With Vivien Labaton, Martin also co-edited The Fire This Time: Young Activists and the New Feminism (Anchor Books, 2004), which uses a gender lens to describe and theorize young activist work in the U.S. She is the co-founder of the Third Wave Foundation (New York), an organization, which was for 15 years the only young activist feminist foundation in the U.S. Martin continues her work in collaboration with foundations and activist organizations to research and strategize about protecting the lives and freedoms of women and girls.
 Using an intersectional lens that bring together feminism with racial justice and LGBT rights, Martin works to provide innovative analytical frameworks, which assist philanthropic organizations in strategic philanthropy to level the playing field and animate social justice reforms.

 - Read “Negrotizing in Five or How to Write a Black Poem.”

 - Read a review of DISCIPLINE

 - Read an interview with Martin

 - Check out her PennSound page